- What is lens flare ?

-Every tool that you have at your disposal as a photographer can contribute to gain certain position in this market.
+Every tool that you have at your disposal as a photographer can contribute to gain a certain position in this market.
 For example, there is nothing difficult to shoot against the sun and it is not so complicated to use camera flare, but only few experts can understand that it is one of those techniques that will add fresh ideas to your works.
 This artistic style was invented and used by professionals years ago and is still in fashion.
 Usually an anamorphic lens was used to produce these types of images.
 Still, being created for a compressed version of shots, which need stretching for correct displaying mode, these items were successfully replaced by normal cameras.

 Most Star Wars lovers learned this effect watching numerous examples professionally inserted to enhance cosmic feeling.

 Nowadays professionals are looking for new ways and approaches to use in their work.
-Taking into consideration, that everything new is considered to be something old and forgotten, everyone is searching for old school techniques to represent in their own way.
+Taking into consideration that everything new is considered to be something old and forgotten, everyone is searching for old school techniques to represent in their own way.
 It is extremely important to change all the time, show something new to your critics and clients, and it is better that this “something” is absolutely unexpected.
 Glare on photos is, technically, a photographer's mistake, captured as lines, circles and in other shapes.
 People who create lenses are doing everything they can to prevent lens flare.
 But if you use them properly, it will look amazing!
 This interesting feature can give romance and mystery.
 In addition, it can be very useful if working conditions are not perfect.
 If you consider yourself to be professional then you will be able to turn a terrible ugly place into something magical.

 Almost all camera lenses, except the most simple ones, consist of “optical elements”.
 Lens flare is usually generated by the light outside the image, which instead of passing along the optical path provided, is reflected from the optical elements inside before it hits the film or digital sensor.

 Optical elements usually have different anti-reflective coatings that are designed to minimize lens flare effect, but it is difficult to eliminate them completely.
 The light source will still reflect a small fraction of the beam, and this reflected part will be imprinted as a blaze in areas with lower light intensity.
-This process is easily demonstrated at the picture below.

-Spring and summer are great seasons for outdoor work, using sun.
+Spring and summer are great seasons for outdoor work, using the sun.
 It is considered a truly creative way to make shots.
 Shooting in the sun creates sun lens flare, but instead of considering such photos as defective, you can learn to use this effect creatively and get quite impressive results.
-Do make shots taking care of eyes and digital device to reduce post-processing inventive work with annoying photo albums.
+Do make shots taking care of eyes and digital devices to reduce post-processing inventive work with annoying photo albums.